nia-ja/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() creates block of tests (we are testing big object like whole component, all single tests are inside this desctibe global wrapted up in it() global), it() is for initializing a single test (we're testing small single things like is component renders without crashing, can we press the button etc.)

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Basically the point of TDD is to write the tests before you write the code, then write code that fails the test and then fix the code.
+Personally, I love TDD for some approaches like back-end testing or testing functions, but sometimes creating React components it's easier to make a skelleton of the App first and then start with testing and make some parts using TDD approach.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+Unit tests, Component tests, Integration tests.

 ## Project Set Up